andynuma/roulette-ethereum/README.md

 Roulette on Ethereum https://roulethereum.herokuapp.com/

 ## Random Number Generation
-This contract uses the blockhash for create a random number, and it is NOT secure.
+This contract uses the blockhash for creating a random number, and it is NOT secure.
 ```solidity
 uint public winner;